Learn about the AWS resource Monitoring options that

 to many firewalls in a device group.
 Because Panorama communicates

-with your AWS subscriptions to retrieve VM information, you’re able to
+with your AWS accounts to retrieve AWS resource information, you’re

 When using Panorama and the AWS plugin, you can centralize the retrieval

 of tags and Security policy management to ensure consistent policies